Wellington Airport Regional Community Award winners (Kāpiti) 2018

 Civic Award winners 2018

 The Civic Awards recognise those who have contributed to the community through hard work or who have exceptional achievements as individuals in their chosen field.
-Mary Carrington, Graham Petterson, Viola Palmer, and Mark Amery received last year’s Civic Awards, while Len Taylor was honoured with the Mayoral Award.
+Mary Carrington, Graham Petterson, Viola Palmer, and Mark Amery received these Civic Awards, while Len Taylor was honoured with the Mayoral Award.

 Mary has been involved in the day-to-day activities of Te Nikau training centre for over 20 years.
 She seeks funding grants, supports students, organising appointments for them with health professionals and government organisations.
 She works tirelessly behind the scenes doing the shopping, helping support students and their family members, gardening, fundraising, and by doing whatever is required to aid the organisation and the students.

 This quiet, unassuming woman has impacted the lives of hundreds of people over the years of dedication that she has given to Te Nikau training centre.
 Every student (and family) who has been through the Te Nikau Centre remains a friend of Mary’s to whom she goes out of her way to offer support and encouragement.
 Mary shows people with addiction an alternative drug-free life, walking with and supporting them every step of the way.
 She doesn't judge and encourages those who fall down or backtrack to continue to strive for a better way of life.